 During her first year in Halifax, Patty won a B Grant from the Canada Council to pursue further studies in Banff.
 She has also attended the Johannesen International School of Music and attended individual master classes and/or lessons with Jean-Pierre Rampal, James Galway,Marcel and Louis Moyse, Samuel Baron, Robert Aitken, Robert Cram, William Bennett, Jeanne Baxtresser, and Julius Baker.
 She had private flute lessons for over 10 years with Louis Moyse.
 Two years of that time was spent exclusively in Brattleboro, Vermont where she had two lessons a week with the Grand Master.

-She shares her love of music by teaching seminars, masterclasses and private flute lessons.
-She is flute instructor at Dalhousie University’s Fountain School of Performing Arts in Halifax, NS.
+Aside from a busy performing schedule, Patty now shares her love and knowledge of music by teaching flute at Dalhousie University’s Fountain School of the Performing Arts.